Automorphisms of local fields of period $p$ and nilpotent class $<p$: Arithmetical lifts

 \subsection{Auxiliary result}

 We review here a technical result from \cite{Ab3}, Section 3.
-This result was obtained in the contravariant setting.
-This paper contains explicit calculations with ramification ideals in Lie algebras over $\Z /p^{M+1}$.
+(Note that all results in \cite{Ab3} were obtained in the contravariant setting.)
+This paper deals with explicit calculations with ramification ideals in Lie algebras over $\Z /p^{M+1}$.
 It is much easier to follow these calculations when assuming that $M=0$ (we need only this case).
 First, introduce the relevant objects and assumptions.